shreyaponnamma/scrapper/clean_code/DOCUMENTATION.md

-# Documention & Data Mapping
+# Documentation & Data Mapping

 ## Overview
 The goal of this project is to unify satellite mission data from two primary sources: